 Here you’ll find yourself rubbing shoulders with your fellow viewer as the competition attracts lots of visitors.

-There are a number of tourist ferries offering trips, or you can hire your own boat.
+There are several tourist ferries offering trips, or you can hire your own boat.

 This event has a long history dating back as far as the late 19th century.

-It’s been running annually for almost 50 years now and considered as the biggest firework festival in Spain, and maybe all Europe.
+It’s been running annually for almost 50 years now and considered the biggest firework festival in Spain.